 The Impact of COVID-19

-The pandemic created widespread concerns for B2B companies.
+The pandemic created concerns for B2B companies.
 As many as 60% of these companies in a given sector reported disruptions in their business plans due to COVID-19.
-With shutdowns especially affecting tourism and hospitality, B2B marketers have had to pivot, altering their business models to mitigate losses.
+With shutdowns affecting tourism and hospitality, B2B marketers have had to pivot, altering their business models to mitigate losses.

-This has meant many “nice-to-have” business processes have become “must-haves” in the pandemic landscape.
+This has meant many “nice-to-have” technologies have become “must-haves” in the pandemic landscape.
 These must-haves include effective analytical research, understanding exactly what businesses are doing and what they need to enhance their processes.
 Data is key here, and an integration platform enhances the ability of B2B companies to collect, view, and analyze real-time data of their sales channels.